FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Reap, Rafe, Rape, Reapy and others.

-More information is included under the topic Early Reaper Notables in all our PDF Extended History products.
+More information is included under the topic Early Reaper Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Mary Rafe, who settled in Virginia in 1653; Francis Rafe, was sent to Virginia as servant in 1678; John Rape, who settled in Maryland in 1679; Anthony Rape, who was naturalized in Pennsylvania in 1835.